-TOM: Coast to coast and floorboards to shingles, this is The Money Pit Home Improvement Show.
+TOM: Coast to sea-coast and floorboards to shingles, this is The Money Pit Home Improvement Show.
 I’m Tom Kraeutler.

 LESLIE: And I’m Leslie Segrete.